-This EIS addresses the potential direct, indirect, and cumulative short-term and long-term impacts of the proposed actions and alternatives.
-The EIS complies with the CEQ guidance that recommends integration of the environmental process at the earliest possible time to ensure that planning and decisions reflect environmental stewardship.
-In accordance with CEQ 1501.1(a), the DoN is integrating the NEPA process into early planning to ensure appropriate consideration of NEPA's policies and to eliminate delay.
-The majority of activities analyzed are site specific; however, some activities, such as the utilities section, contain long-term plans for actions that would be implemented at a point in the future.
+This EIS/OEIS addresses the potential direct, indirect, and cumulative short-term and long-term impacts of the proposed guidance that recommends integration of the environmental process at the earliest possible time to ensure that planning and decisions reflect environmental stewardship.
+In accordance with CEQ 1501.1(a), the Navy is integrating the NEPA process into early planning to ensure appropriate consideration of NEPA's policies and to eliminate delay.